Reginleif88/reginleif_lab/docs/Project-8-Multi-Site-Active-Directory.md

 > ```
 >
 > Reboot the VM after applying this change.
 If issues persist, check if the QEMU Guest Agent is installed and consider disabling its time sync functionality.

+> [!NOTE]
+> This Proxmox time configuration was also documented in **Project 3, Section 4** for P-WIN-DC1.
+If you're experiencing time sync issues on DC1, refer back to Project 3, Section 4 for detailed instructions and troubleshooting steps.

 ### Why Time Sync Must Be Configured First